 Equalization: Not All Alcohol is the Same

 Do you know how much alcohol is in a mixed drink compared to a beer?
 About the same?
 A little more?
 A lot more?
 The answer depends on the drink.
-Scientific research and the 2015-2020 U.S. Dietary Guidelines for Americans tells us that no two mixed drinks are the same.
+Scientific research and the 2020-2025 U.S. Dietary Guidelines for Americans tell us that no two hard liquor cocktails are the same.

 Beer Institute Position

-The Beer Institute wants to ensure that accurate and applicable moderate drinking guidance is being provided to consumers through public health advice, government literature and policy documents.
+The Beer Institute wants to ensure that consumers have easy access to accurate and applicable moderate drinking guidance through public health advice, government literature, and policy documents.

 The Beer Institute